 The Merino Tee

 Merino wool is the granddaddy of all performance fabrics.
-On top of their buttery soft feel, our merino wool tees wick sweat, regulate body temperature, and are naturally antimicrobial, making them the perfect base layer for outdoor adventure.
+On top of their buttery soft feel, our merino wool t-shirts wick sweat, regulate body temperature, and are naturally antimicrobial, making them the perfect base layer for outdoor adventure.

 Model wearing the merino wool t-shirt in navy